raydtutto/cs50x-2024-final-project/README.md

   - Hi-Tech Error Alert 1 by miksmusic -- https://freesound.org/s/497710/ -- License: Attribution 3.0
   - tap.wav by supaFrycook2 -- https://freesound.org/s/242737/ -- License: Attribution 3.0

-This project is dedicated to CS50 Rubber Ducky.
-Quack!
+This project is dedicated to CS50 Rubber Ducky 🦆 Quack!

 ## 📝 Feedback
 Your feedback is highly appreciated!
 Share your thoughts or report issues on the game’s [itch.io page](https://raydtutto.itch.io/cs50x-fp-match3).